Neo-Mandaic: General information

 Neo-Mandaic (ISO 639-3: mid) represents the latest stage of the development of Classical Mandaic, a language of the Middle East which was first attested during the period of Late Antiquity and which continues to be used to the present date by the Mandaean religious community of Iraq and Iran.
 While the members of this community, numbered at roughly 70,000 or fewer adherents throughout the world, are familiar with the classical dialect through their sacred literature and liturgy, only a few hundred Mandaeans, located primarily in Iran, speak Neo-Mandaic (known to them as the raṭnɔ) as a first language.
 Two surviving dialects of Neo-Mandaic have thus far been documented, those of Ahwāz (in Macuch 1965a, Macuch 1965b, Macuch 1989, and Macuch 1993) and Khorramshahr (in Häberl 2009).
 These dialects are mutually intelligible to the extent that speakers of either dialect will deny that there are any differences between the two.

+Today, Neo-Mandaic is spoken almost exclusively in Ahvaz, Iran and in Western Sydney, Australia.
+Many of them are members of the priestly Choheili family.